iagobueno/Space-Invaders/README.md

 ##ncurses

-- To emulate a window, I used the ncurses library, as requested by the teacher.
+- To emulate a window, I used the ncurses library, as requested by my teacher.
 - So, to compile this project you'll need to install the ncurses library.

 #installing ncurses